atgu/GINGER_cloud/RStudio.md

-m# RStudio in the cloud
+# RStudio in the cloud

 ## Starting RStudio